What You Need to Know About Popular House Styles

 Notable features of a craftsman house:

-- Usually features a big half- or full-width front porch that’s usually covered under the home’s main roof.
+- This style usually features a big half- or full-width front porch that’s usually covered under the home’s main roof.

 - Built to shed Southern rain, the roof is usually not too steep and has wide gables.